 4.1.
-The Sponsor shall provide the Entity, free of charge and for the duration of the Trial, with the necessary and sufficient quantities of the pharmaceutical products relating to the Trial _______ and shall provide the other drugs provided for in the Protocol, in accordance with Ministerial Decree of 21 December 2007, Annex 1, Paragraph 3, Table I, including the drugs to be used in association or combination, whenever the object of the study relates to such an association or combination (the “Trial Drugs”).
+The Sponsor shall provide the Entity, free of charge and for the duration of the Trial, with the necessary and sufficient quantities of the pharmaceutical products relating to the Trial _______ and shall provide the other drugs provided for in the Protocol (insert the list where appropriate), in accordance with Ministerial Decree of 21 December 2007, Annex 1, Paragraph 3, Table I, including the drugs to be used in association or combination, whenever the object of the study relates to such an association or combination (the “Trial Drugs”).
 The Sponsor shall also provide at its own expense the supply of auxiliary medicines and the background therapy, that is the therapeutic standard for the pathology subject of the Trial, if included, according to the Trial Protocol, in the comparison among the different therapeutic strategies being tested.
 The quantities of Trial Drugs, auxiliary medicines and background therapy charged to the Sponsor must be adequate to the number of cases treated.
 The receipt and tracking of drugs must take place upon registration of the batches.
 Background therapies not included in the comparison therapeutic strategies remain the responsibility of the Entity.
 Sponsor also undertakes to provide, at its own expenses, any other materials necessary for the execution of the Trial (the “Materials”) as well as laboratory, diagnostic or monitoring test relating to use of the Trial Drugs or primary and secondary objectives of the Trial (hereinafter “Services”).

 4.2.
 Upon fulfilment of the conditions laid down in the current regulations on the therapeutic use of a drugs undergoing clinical trials, with particular regard to the Declaration of Helsinki and good practice in the field of therapeutic continuity, the Sponsor agrees, where applicable and unless reasons to the contrary (to be specified in writing), to make the drug undergoing clinical trials available at the end of the Trial, beyond the follow-up period, for patients who have obtained a clinical benefit from the investigational drug, assessed according to the judgment of the Principal Investigator (regardless of whether or not the Ministerial Decree of 7 September 2017 “Discipline of therapeutic use of investigational medicinal product”).
 In patients with clinical benefit, the supply of the drug will be continued until it is made available through the ordinary dispensing channels, so as to ensure therapeutic continuity.
 In accordance with the Declaration of Helsinki, information about the availability or non-availability of post-trial access by the Sponsor should be made known to the Trial participants in the informed consent documents.